andriusstank/downhill/intro/part3.md

 ~~~

 It has standard monoid instance.
 Folding a list of such builders with
-monoid operation will regroup and pack them into a single unit.
+monoid operation will regroup them and pack into a single unit.
 This way gradients are recursively assembled
-into a tree of the same shape as original data,
+into a tree of the same shape as original data
-making each member access $O(1)$.
+and each member access has $O(1)$ cost.
 Assuming records have reasonably small number
 of direct members, of course.